DDMAL/e2e-omr-documentation/overview/rodan.md

 must be assigned to the input ports. *The same number of resources must be assigned to each input port that has more than one resource assigned and the n<sup>th</sup> resource of each port will be in the same workflow run.*
+    * For resources that should be kept the same between jobs, just assign one resource to the input port.
+It will be used in all the workflow runs generated.